ctcusc/RiverLA/README.md

 In order to run the app in a local environment, run `npm run dev`.

+## Deploying the app

+Our webhook is deployed via Heroku in the app `riverla-production`, which has been integrated with this github repository.
+We use manual deploys to deploy the master branch of this repo.
+This can be done through the Heroku Dashboard (a tutorial on how to do manual deploys can be found [here](https://devcenter.heroku.com/articles/github-integration#manual-deploys)).
+Anytime a change is made to the master branch that must be pushed to production, we must manually deploy our app.
+The login credentials for the the Heroku account can be found in our Notion board.

+All environment variables must be added to our Heroku deploy's configuration as Config Variables.
+This can be done onine through the [Heroku Dashboard](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) or in the command line through the [Heroku CLI](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-cli).

+For debugging, it is useful to know how to print the logs of incoming requests made to our webhook and the status of our deploy.
+To do so, make sure you have the Heroku CLI set up (download instructions [here](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)).
+To print out logs in a realtime stream, run the command: `heroku logs -a riverla-production --tail`

+To connect our webhook to NationBuilder, we add our app's URL to the [webhook](https://larivercorp.nationbuilder.com/admin/webhooks/new) section.
+Our  webhook is deployed at:  https://riverla-production.herokuapp.com/webhooks/nationbuilder/personCreated

 ## Useful Links

 - [AirTable API Documentation](https://airtable.com/appEHr8iHguvEfXTQ/api/docs#curl/introduction)